-Filters typically are manufactured to meet specifications for removal of particles to result in defined solution purity characteristics.
-For example, a 0.1µm rated pore size filter is typically defined as capable of removing 99.98% of particles 0.1µm from a liquid.
-The pores present on the surface, however, may be much larger or smaller than 0.1µm.
-Maximum peak resolution in alpha spectroscopy requires as uniform a filter surface as possible to ensure a uniform deposition of the rare earth fluoride precipitate.
-Recently reported resolution quality concerns indicate that manufacturing specifications and quality control procedures of existing suppliers may not address the specific needs of the alpha spectroscopist.
-Eichrom’s line of Resolve™ Filters (0.1µm polypropylene, 25mm dia.) are manufactured to specifications appropriate for alpha source preparation.
+Filters are typically manufactured to meet specifications for removal of particles to result in defined solution purity characteristics.
+For example, a 0.1 µm rated pore size filter is typically defined as capable of removing 99.98% of particles >0.1 µm from a liquid.
+The pores present on the surface of the filter, however, may be much larger or smaller than 0.1 µm.

 Scanning Electron Microscopy (SEM)

-Figure 1 is an SEM photograph of a typical lot of Resolve Filters at 5000x magnification.
-Figures 2 and 3 show photographs of another supplier’s product at the same magnification.
-One was reported to have poor alpha peak resolution performance (figure 2); the other reported to have excellent performance (figure 3).
-The poorly performing lot shows a number of very large pores (>1µm), while the well performing lot shows a much more uniform pore size distribution.
-Eichrom’s Resolve filters exhibit this more uniform pore size across all product lots.
+Figure 1 is an SEM micrograph of a typical lot of Resolve Filters at 5000x magnification.
+Figures 2 and 3 show micrographs of another supplier’s product at the same magnification.
+The lot in Figure 2 was reported to have poor alpha peak resolution performance, while the lot in Figure 3 was reported to have excellent performance.
+The poorly performing lot shows a number of very large pores (>1 µm), while the well performing lot shows a much more uniform pore size distribution.
+Eichrom’s Resolve Filters exhibit this more uniform pore size across all product lots and are extensively tested to ensure consistent performance in alpha spectrometry source preparation.

-Maintaining a more homogeneous pore size distribution in the membranes used in Resolve Filters, has allowed Eichrom to produce filters that give reproducibly good performance in alpha spectroscopy.
-We have evaluated the performance of multiple lots of filters in source preps of 232U and 241/243Am.
+Maintaining a more homogeneous pore size distribution in the membranes used in Resolve Filters, has allowed Eichrom to produce filters that give reproducibly good performance in alpha spectrometry.
+Eichrom continually evaluates lots of filters by obtaining alpha spectra from rare earth fluoride precipitation sources.
 Figures 4 and 5 show alpha spectra for a 232U and 241/243Am on a typical lot of Resolve™ Filters.

 Incoming filter material is monitored and screened using scanning electron microscopy (SEM) to ensure necessary homogeneity of surface pore size distribution in our finished product.
-Additionally, a test measuring resolution of 241Am and 243Am is performed on each filter lot manufactured.
-Specifications on this test are set at FWHM 50 keV for each peak.
+Additionally, the resolution (FWHM) and recovery of 241Am and 243Am are measured on each filter lot manufactured.

-Some scientists consider that the two sides of filters may perform differently in the preparation of alpha sources.
-We have investigated whether different sides of Resolve Filters give different peak resolution.
-Two studies have been run, one internally at Eichrom and a second by Dr. Barry Stewart, at the Carlsbad Environmental Monitoring Research Center.
-In the study conducted in Carlsbad, various parameters were considered, including, “glossy” side vs. “non-glossy” side and the use or absence of substrate.
-Dr. Stewart made source preps of 241Am and 243Am on Resolve Filters using ASTM procedure C1163-98 (50 µg La carrier.)
-His study matrix evaluated the two sides of the filter and the effect of substrate use.
-His results are shown in the table below.
+Early testing of the Resolve Filters suggested that the two sides of filters may perform differently in the preparation of alpha sources.
+The sides were characterized as glossy (shiny) and dull, although distinguishing between the two sides required very close inspection.
+Independent investigations of the filters have been performed by Eichrom and by Dr. Barry Stewart, at the Carlsbad Environmental Monitoring Research Center.
+Various parameters were investigated, including, “glossy” side vs. “non-glossy” side and the use or absence of carbon substrate.
+Dr. Stewart collected rare earth fluoride microprecipites of 241Am and 243Am on Resolve Filters using ASTM procedure C1163-98 (50 µg La carrier.)
+The results of this study are shown in the table below.
+The Carlsbad results indicate that each side of the filter works equally well and that excellent peak resolution of the 243Am peak (< 30 keV) could be achieved with or without the use of substrate on the filter.

 |Sample||Substrate?||Orientation||FWHM (keV)||243Am Recovery||241Am Recovery|